Skip to main content

 Streaming Response

 Results stream back to the Widget SDK via WebSocket events.
-Data is persisted to PostgreSQL (products, tenants) and Redis (sessions, counters).
+Data is persisted to the database and cache.

 Step-by-Step Flow